BCDigSchol/DSIncubator/4_Visualizations/Spatial_and_Temporal.md

 ## Session Outline
 This session will consist of two hands-on exercises:

-- Exercise 1: Critique a visualization projects
+- Exercise 1: Critique a visualization project
-- Exercise 2: Visualizing Boston landmarks and neighborhoods
+- Exercise 2: Use Boston landmarks and neighborhoods data to create a map

 ## Resources
 A resources document that includes geospatial visualization, spatial humanities, tutorials, and GIS data sources.